 On admission, all thesis students are guaranteed a teaching assistantship, which makes you eligible for tuition remission, health insurance and a monthly stipend.
 We encourage you to explore what our graduate program has to offer.
 For information on how to apply, please visit our application information page.

 Past students from the Biological Sciences Non-Thesis program have graduated

 with excellent skills that helped them to succeed in their career goals, and past Biological Sciences Master’s Thesis and PhD students have graduated with excellent research experience that set them up for success in their future work in research, industry and academia.
 You can read about a few of our current/past graduate students here, here and here.

 Milwaukee is such a fun city to live in!
 Explore why we love Milwaukee here.

-The following faculty members are accepting students into their lab for the 2021-2022 academic year:
+The following faculty members are planning to accept students into their lab for the 2024-2025 academic year: